 Treatment for bleeding gums should always be handled by a dentist.
-Never attempt to self treat bleeding gums or use over the counter medications without the advisement of a dental professional.
+Never attempt to self-treat bleeding gums or use over-the-counter medications without the advisement of a dental professional.
 Depending on your condition, there are a number of treatment options for bleeding gums.

-- Gingivitis – Gingivitis, an early stage of gum disease, is an inflammation of the gums.
-It is common for people with gingivitis to experience bleeding gums when brushing teeth or flossing.
-For gingivitis treatment, plaque is removed from exposed parts of the teeth and gums.
+Gingivitis – Gingivitis, an early stage of gum disease, is an inflammation of the gums.
+It is common for people with gingivitis to experience bleeding gums when brushing their teeth or flossing.
+For gingivitis treatment, the plaque is removed from exposed parts of the teeth and gums.
 Antibacterial rinses and other aids may be recommended to reduce inflammation and cure gingivitis.

-- Periodontitis – If you have periodontitis, an advanced form of gum disease, the dentist may need to provide more intensive treatment.
+Periodontitis – If you have periodontitis, an advanced form of gum disease, the dentist may need to provide more intensive treatment.
 Scaling and root planing are procedures that clean the deep pockets of the gums.
 Using special tools, Dr. Gauthier will scrape away plaque and tartar build-up, which will remove bacteria from the deep gum pockets where it forms.

 Removing the bacteria from the pockets in the early stages of development can help prevent gum recession and tooth loss.
 In extreme cases, laser dentistry or oral surgery may be necessary.